Battle of Kathmandu: British expedition

-Thamel Capture
+Thamel capture

 King Prithvi Narayan Shah began to assure support to locals of the outer reaches of the Kathmandu valley.
 The local Newars of Kathmandu began to appreciate the liberal temperament and personality of Prithvi Narayan.
 Prithvi Narayan sent a message to Jaya Prakash asking him to surrender.
 However, Jaya Prakash began to hope the second British assault on Gorkhali forces.

 On early September 1768, Prithvi Narayan began to analyze the strength of Kantipur forces.
 He captured the Thamel region which was outside the walled city of Kathmandu.
 Jaya Prakash did not resist the Gorkhali invasion of Thamel.
 People began to look upon Prithvi Narayan as the savior since he defeated the British forces who were detrimental to the agriculture, trade, and handicrafts.
 Meanwhile, Jaya Prakash was unpopular among the local Newars due to his lavish misuse of the wealth of temples.
 Finally, Jaya Prakash had only a few Maithil Brahmin citizens in his support as other inhabitants had changed their allegiance from Jaya Prakash to Prithvi Narayan.

-The Invasion
+Invasion

 With the siege of Kathmandu continuing, the Gorkhalis took Kirtipur in the Battle of Kirtipur in 1767.
 The fall of the hilltop town located to the west of Kathmandu, which was marked by bloody fighting and savagery, was a setback for the valley's defense.

 On 13th Ashwin 1825 B.S.
-(26th September 1768), the Gorkhali forces commanded by Vamsharaj Pande, Surapratap Shah and Tularam Pande attacked Kathmandu and captured the royal palace in the night.
+(26 September 1768), the Gorkhali forces commanded by Vamsharaj Pande, Surapratap Shah and Tularam Pande attacked Kathmandu and captured the royal palace in the night.
 They attacked from three points on its perimeter—Bhimsensthan, Naradevi and Tundikhel.
 At Bhimsensthan, Newar women stood at the windows of their houses and poured buckets of water laced with chili powder on the Gorkhali soldiers below.
 The men engaged the attackers in the street.
 After a brief battle, Jaya Prakash Malla realized that he had been betrayed by the nobles, and that Kathmandu was lost.
 He then fled to Lalitpur with his trusted troops.
-The number of mortality on both sides was 20-25.
+The number of mortality on both sides was 20–25.
 The inhabitants of Kathmandu awoke the next morning only find that Prithvi Narayan Shah had become their King.
 A stream of people carrying presents went to the royal palace to great their new King.
 Guns were fired to celebrate the occasion.
 In the course of the gunfire, gunpowder suddenly ignited, and, as a result, Tularam Pande was killed.

 In the following months, the Gorkhalis also conquered Lalitpur.
 The three kings of Nepal then gathered in Bhaktapur for a final stand against the aggressors.
 Shah conquered Bhaktapur in 1769, thus completing his conquest of Nepal.
 He established the Shah dynasty which remained until 2008 when Nepal became a republic.